-- o The lack of incentives to encourage private investments in heritage/arts has constrained how museums can tap into alternative sources of funding; - The rapid advance of technology and the investment required to stay up to date, resulting in a lag; - Adapting to increased social and economic pressures across all levels of society and an accelerated rate of change at every level nationally, continentally and globally; - o The increasing burden of legislative, audit and supply chain compliance requirements that require extensive resourcing; and - A deep-rooted interrogation of the values, ethics and strategies of our institution.
+- The lack of incentives to encourage private investments in heritage/arts has constrained how museums can tap into alternative sources of funding; - The rapid advance of technology and the investment required to stay up to date, resulting in a lag; - Adapting to increased social and economic pressures across all levels of society and an accelerated rate of change at every level nationally, continentally and globally; - o The increasing burden of legislative, audit and supply chain compliance requirements that require extensive resourcing; and - A deep-rooted interrogation of the values, ethics and strategies of our institution.

 In South Africa limited economic growth and the slow recovery from recession requires us to anticipate that we will have to do more with less and to plan accordingly in the short-medium term.
-In 2018/19 the government subsidy to Iziko was cut and this is a clear sign that we need to be extremely strategic with our resources going forward.
-Iziko should adopt an entrepreneurial management approach and streamline across the board to ensure we are adapted to weather these lean year s.
+In recent years, and also in the 2019/20 financial year, the government subsidy to Iziko was cut and this is a clear sign that we need to be extremely strategic with our resources going forward.
+Iziko should adopt an entrepreneurial management approach and streamline across the board to ensure we are adapted to weather these lean years.